 - high levels of radiation to the chest

-- hypothyroidism, which increases risk for heart disease
+- hypothyroidism, which increases the risk for heart disease

-Cardiac tamponade often has three characteristic signs that your doctor will recognize during a physical exam.
-These signs are commonly referred to as Beck’s triad and include:
+Cardiac tamponade often has three signs your doctor can recognize.
+These signs are commonly known as Beck’s triad.
+They include:

 - low blood pressure and weak pulse because the volume of blood your heart is pumping is reduced

-- extended neck veins because they are having a hard time returning blood to the heart
+- extended neck veins because they’re having a hard time returning blood to your heart

-- a rapid heart beat combined with muffled heart sounds due to the expanding layer of fluid inside the pericardium
+- a rapid heartbeat combined with muffled heart sounds due to the expanding layer of fluid inside your pericardium

-If cardiac tamponade is suspected, your doctor will conduct further tests to confirm the diagnosis.
-An echocardiogram (heart ultrasound) can detect whether the pericardium is distended and if the ventricles have collapsed due to low blood volume.
-Chest X-rays may show an enlarged, globe-shaped heart that is characteristic of cardiac tamponade.
+Your doctor will conduct further tests to confirm a cardiac tamponade diagnosis.
+One such test is an echocardiogram, which is an ultrasound of your heart.
+It can detect whether the pericardium is distended and if the ventricles have collapsed due to low blood volume.
+Your chest X-rays may show an enlarged, globe-shaped heart if you have cardiac tamponade.
 Other diagnostic tests may include:

-- thoracic computed tomography (CT) scan to look for fluid accumulation in the chest or changes to the heart
+- a thoracic CT scan to look for fluid accumulation in your chest or changes to your heart

-- coronary angiography to view how the blood is flowing through the heart
+- a magnetic resonance angiogram to see how blood is flowing through your heart

-Cardiac tamponade is a medical emergency that requires hospitlization.
-The treatment of cardiac tamponade is generally twofold: relieving pressure on your heart and then treating the underlying condition.
-Initial treatment involves getting you stabilized.
+Cardiac tamponade is a medical emergency that requires hospitalization.
+The treatment of cardiac tamponade has two purposes.
+It should relieve pressure on your heart and then treat the underlying condition.
+Initial treatment involves your doctor making sure you’re stabilized.

-You will also be given oxygen, fluids, and medications to increase your blood pressure.
+You’ll also receive oxygen, fluids, and medications to increase your blood pressure.

-Once the tamponade is under control and you are stabilized, your doctor may perform additional tests to determine the underlying cause of your condition.
+Once the tamponade is under control and your condition stabilizes, your doctor may perform additional tests to determine the underlying cause of your condition.

-The long-term outlook for surviving cardiac tamponade depends on how quickly the diagnosis can be made, the underlying cause of the tamponade, and any subsequent complications.
-If cardiac tamponade is quickly diagnosed and treated, your outlook is fairly good.
-However, If blood and other fluids are not removed from the pericardium promptly, it can lead to heart failure, shock, and death.
+The long-term outlook depends on how quickly the diagnosis can be made, the underlying cause of the tamponade, and any subsequent complications.
+Your outlook is fairly good if the cardiac tamponade is quickly diagnosed and treated.